-Been getting a green screen of death (GSOD) about 70% into the process?
+Have you been getting a blue or green screen of death (BSOD / GSOD) about 70% into the process?

 Well I decided to do a bit of digging and found out that this process ( aksdf.sys ) belongs to a USB dongle driver.
 I can’t even remember the last time any software I used needed a security dongle, let alone use one now!